• 0Shopping Cart

 According to Realself the average cost to have silicone injected material removed from the body is $9,075.

-Elite Medical & Aesthetics is a Medical Spa located in Lone Tree, Colorado just outside of Denver.
-If you’re in the Lone Tree area and are considering botox, fillers, or other aesthetic procedures consider booking a consultation with our incredible staff using the button below.
-Ali is a highly trained double board-certified Nurse Practitioner (NP) and an artist that has numerous years of experience working with clients.
-She has expertly administered Botox and Filler thousands of times to happy clients that have achieved natural-looking results.
-Check our services page to find out more.
+Elite Medical & Aesthetics is a premier Medical Spa located in Lone Tree, Colorado that takes a holistic approach to natural results.
+If you’re in the Lone Tree area and are considering botox, fillers, or other aesthetic procedures consider booking a consultation using the button below.

 Book Now